opendata-swiss/ogd-handbook-wiki/handbook/opendata-swiss.en.md

 toc_run: true

-If you would like to add data to opendata.swiss and your agency or organisation is not yet [publishing on opendata.swiss](https://opendata.swiss/de/organization), please continue reading and contact <opendata@bar.admin.ch> for assistance.
+If you would like to add data to opendata.swiss and your agency or organisation is not yet [publishing on opendata.swiss](https://opendata.swiss/de/organization), please continue reading and [contact us for assistance](/en/pages/contribute).

 [opendata.swiss](https://opendata.swiss) is the production portal, which replaced the pilot portal ‹opendata.admin.ch› by February 2, 2016, implementing the decisions taken by the ‹Open Government Data› project organisation under the leadership of the [Swiss Federal Archives SFA](http://www.bar.admin.ch/themen/01648/01968/index.html?lang=en) in the pilot phase.